manan-tech/VSR-Env/REWARDS.md

 ### 3. Vega-Gamma Dual Bound Matrix (Super-Boss)
 The hardest task deploys aggressive Standard Deviation parameters.
 When neutralizing a portfolio for the `vega_gamma_stress` task, the score is graded based on Gaussian boundaries:
 `vega_score = np.exp(-0.5 * (avg_vega / 0.05) ** 2)`
-`gamma_score = np.exp(-0.5 * (avg_gamma / 0.05) ** 2)`
+`gamma_score = np.exp(-0.5 * (avg_gamma / 0.02) ** 2)`

-This means the agent *must* drive its net Vega and net Gamma explicitly to `0.0`.
-If it drifts outside the tight +/- 0.05 bounds, the Gaussian curve rapidly drops its multiplier to 0.0, aggressively tanking the unified score regardless of its raw theoretical PnL.
+This means the agent *must* drive its net Vega (within ±0.05) and net Gamma (within ±0.02) explicitly to `0.0`.
+If either drifts outside these tight bounds, the Gaussian curve rapidly drops its multiplier to 0.0, aggressively tanking the unified score regardless of its raw theoretical PnL.

 ---